Reach Out and Read Northwest

-Reach Out and Read Northwest partners directly with 3300 pediatric clinicians in 399 program sites across Oregon and Washington states to support early literacy and healthy relationships through parent-child shared reading.
+Reach Out and Read Northwest partners with nearly 3,300 pediatric clinicians across Oregon and Washington to support early literacy and healthy relationships through parent-child shared reading.

 -